-- 1. We obtained the Quarterly Progress Report on Use of Proceeds from the IPO of FILRT for the period from April 1, 2022 to June 30, 2022 (the "Progress Report") and checked the mathematical accuracy of the Progress Report.
+- We obtained the Final Report on Use of Proceeds from the IPO of FILRT for the period from August 12, 2021 to August 11, 2022 (the "Final Report") and checked the mathematical accuracy of the Final Report.
 No exceptions were noted. - 2.
-We compared the disbursements in the Progress Report to the list of disbursements for the period from April 1, 2022 to June 30, 2022 (the "Disbursement Schedule") and noted the amounts to be in agreement. - 3.
-We compared the Disbursements Schedule with the schedule of planned use of IPO proceeds as documented in the Reinvestment Plan and noted that the projects in the Disbursement Schedule are included in the REIT plan.
-We also noted that disbursements for each-project are within the amount allocated in the Reinvestment Plan, except for 4Workplus, Raw Land, and Dreambuilders' capex which exceeded the amount allocated in the Reinvestment Plan by Php658.39 million. - 4.
+We compared the "Disbursements for Reinvestment July 1, 2022 to August 11, 2022" in the Final Report to the list of disbursements for the period from July 1, 2022 to August 11, 2022 (the "Disbursement Schedule") and noted the amounts to be in agreement.
+Further, we noted that of the total disbursements reported for the period from July 1, 2022 to August 11, 2022 in the Disbursement Schedule, Php3,453.41 million and Php362.90 million pertain to disbursements made prior to July 1, 2022 and after August 11, 2022, respectively. - 3.
+We compared the Disbursements Schedule with the schedule of Planned use of IPO proceeds as documented in the Amended Sponsor Reinvestment Plan dated July 22, 2022 (the "Amended Sponsor Reinvestment Plan") and noted that the projects in the Disbursement Schedule are included in the Amended Sponsor Reinvestment Plan and disbursements for each project are within the amount allocated in the Amended Sponsor Reinvestment Plan except for 21 projects as summarized in Appendix 1. - 4.
 We traced disbursements exceeding Php50 million to supporting documents such as bank statements and collection receipts.
 Differences in the amount per Disbursement Schedule samples selected and the related collection receipts pertain to withholding taxes.